gnome-terminator/docs/source/gettingstarted.rst

 many terminals in a single view, allowing adjustments as your needs change.

 The last item in this part of the menu is to **Open tab**.
-This will give you a tab like most other terminal programs.
+This will give you a tab like most other terminals do.
 Unlike most other terminals, in Terminator you can also split the terminals in each tab as often as you like.